 Signs of a Good Surveyor

 Moreover, the survey should follow top to bottom format.
-Usually, the deck and hull may have rotten spots that can be identified by using a hammer.
+Usually, the deck and hull may have rotten spots that can be identified using a hammer.

 Secondly, the electrical systems are the most critical of the elements.
 The surveyor should at least carry a multimeter to verify the working of these systems.
-After that, the plumbing, fuel systems, controls, steering, and safety equipment checks need to be performed.

 Reporting the Findings